Didilish/SocWatch-Analyzer/README.md

 - **Device State Analysis**: Track device states (like D0, D1, D2, D3) to monitor and optimize device power usage.
 - **Detailed Data Extraction**: Extract and format system performance data, including CPU cores, monitor states, and more.

-## Files Included

-- `checking_attributes (1).py` - Python script that loads and processes power state data from SocWatch `.csv` files.
-- `checking_attributes2.py` - An updated version of the first script with enhanced handling for specific power state data.
-- `def tcm_socwatch.txt` - A file containing definitions for the **TCM SocWatch** process, which organizes and analyzes the SocWatch data.
-- `extracted-_attributes.txt` - Processed output from SocWatch analysis, containing various attributes for devices and power states.
-- `socwatch_attributes1.txt` and `socwatch_attributes2.txt` - Processed SocWatch attribute data files.
-- `socwatchanalyser (1).docx` - Documentation for the **SocWatchAnalyzer** class.
-- `socwatchanalyser_ output.docx` - Output of the analysis after processing a SocWatch trace.
-- `updated socwatchanlyser.docx` - Updated documentation for **SocWatchAnalyzer**.

 ## Installation

 To run this analysis tool, clone this repository and install the required dependencies: